jjg/jsfs/docs/journal.md

 I also decided that we're going to use directories to replace `STATIC_ACCESS_KEYS`.
 I think it can be as simple as creating a "root" directory, maybe I'm wrong, and if so we change it later.

+Got keys and tokens essentially done, still need to flesh-out the verb-specific token tests but I think this is enough for today.

 ### References